-When the site you visit uses third-party analytics services known to our database or loads Facebook "like" buttons or advertisements from ad networks, FREEDOME either blocks these requests completely, or strips cookies from them.
+When the site you visit uses third-party analytics services known to our database or advertisements from ad networks over HTTP, FREEDOME either blocks these requests completely, or strips cookies from them.
 Those third parties are unable to track which sites you're visiting.

 We do not block anything going from your browser to the site you're visiting.
 Blocking cookies from the site you visit easily breaks login sessions, stored preferences and other valuable features.
 We do highly value privacy and are committed to maintaining this feature while not sacrificing usability in the Internet.

 F-Secure's Security Labs are running a real-time reputation service that the FREEDOME service uses.
 This reputation system has information about what is considered tracking by F-Secure Labs/analysts.
 The detailed list of blocked domains, URLs, etc. are considered F-Secure trade secret and the whole list cannot be provided as such.

 FREEDOME does not block any tracking from HTTPS traffic because that would require a man-in-the-middle attack against the HTTPS, and we've decided that the security risks related outweigh the possible privacy gains.